Skip to content

 • EDWOSB: Apply through MySBA Certifications.
 Requires economic disadvantage documentation in addition to WOSB requirements.

 • SDVOSB: Apply through the Veteran Small Business Certification portal.
-Self-certification ended in August 2024.
+Self-certification ended January 1, 2024 for prime contracts, with the full transition completing December 22, 2024.

 Don’t wait until you find a contract to start the certification process.
 Processing times range from weeks to months depending on the program.
 Get certified first, then pursue opportunities.